JuliaAI/MLJ.jl/README.md

 * [MLJModels.jl](https://github.com/alan-turing-institute/MLJ.jl) contains interfaces to a number of important model-providing packages such as,  [DecisionTree.jl](https://github.com/bensadeghi/DecisionTree.jl), [ScikitLearn.jl](https://github.com/bensadeghi/DecisionTree.jl) or [XGBoost.jl](https://github.com/dmlc/XGBoost.jl) as well as a few built-in transformations (one hot encoding, standardisation, ...), it also hosts the *model registry* which keeps track of all models accessible via MLJ,
 * (⟂) [ScientificTypes.jl](https://github.com/alan-turing-institute/ScientificTypes.jl) a lightweight package to help specify the *interpretation* of data beyond how the data is currently encoded,
 * (⟂) [MLJLinearModels.jl](https://github.com/alan-turing-institute/MLJLinearModels.jl) an experimental package for a wide range of penalised linear models such as Lasso, Elastic-Net, Robust regression, LAD regression, etc.
-* [MLJFlux.jl](https://github.com/alan-turing-institute/MLJFlux.jl) an experimental package to use Flux within MLJ
+* [MLJFlux.jl](https://github.com/alan-turing-institute/MLJFlux.jl) an experimental package to use Flux within MLJ.

 and maybe most importantly: